JoshMayBalGitHub/jombwebsite/README.md

 /////////////////////////////////////////

 FAQ:
-So, what is this supposed to be?
+You - So, what is this supposed to be?

-Well this is a website, for me!
+Me - Well this is a website, for me!

-This looks terrible.
+You and Me - This looks terrible.

-You think?!?!?
+Me - You think?!?!?
 Well it is, after all it is in Beta.

-Will you improve this website?
+You - Will you improve this website?

-Maybe..
+Me - Maybe..
 If i have time.

-So what's stopping you from working on this website?
+You - So what's stopping you from working on this website?

-Well school's the first part and laziness.
+Me - Well school's the first part and laziness.

-Links?
+You - Links?

+Me - Here!

 https://www.youtube.com/channel/UCU-uL9CJBIHUD7DcfwQKvRQ